ArcanaXIX/ArcanaXIX/README.md

+## Leo "ArcanaXIX"
-## Developer of "Amadeus: A Riddle for Thee" & Creator of Ghost Trick NG+ ROMHack
+Cellist, composer, programmer, person-who-wears-many-hats.
+Developer of "Amadeus: A Riddle for Thee."

 Major Projects: